 1. Neurotransmitter Production

-Your brain has approximately 86 billion neurons which communicate with each other via brain chemicals called neurotransmitters.
-(4)
+The brain has approximately 86 billion neurons which communicate with each other via brain chemicals called neurotransmitters.

-They affect your ability to focus, concentrate, and remember.
+They affect our ability to focus, concentrate, and remember.

-They also control your mood, cravings, addictions, sleep, and more.
+Neurotransmitters also exert some control over our mood, cravings, addictions, sleep, and more.

 2. Improved Mood